MohammadKasaei/Harmony_InBoxGrasping_ROS2/README.md

 - `vit_b`: [ViT-B SAM model.](https://dl.fbaipublicfiles.com/segment_anything/sam_vit_b_01ec64.pth)

 After downloading, put the models into `models/` folder which is next to the src folder.
-By defualt we used `vit_b` model, but it can be replace by the others.
+By defualt we used `vit_b` model, but it can be replaced by the others.

 # Compile and Running